Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Related Work

 \section{Related Work}

 \paragraph{Memorability in cognitive science.} While human beings remember a huge amount of visual information, not all visual experiences are equal in our memory~\cite{Isola2011}.
-Some images are consistently better remembered across people, suggesting that memorability is observer-independent~\cite{bainbridge_chapter_2019,bainbridge_memorability_2017}, which in turn makes memorability suitable as a target for prediction algorithms~\cite{khosla_understanding_2015}.
-While several factors such as scene semantics~\cite{Isola2011}, object category~\cite{Dubey2015}, and visual saliency~\cite{Dubey2015} correlate with memorability, considerable statistical variance in memorability scores remains unexplained~\cite{rust_understanding_2020}.
-While image memorability has been studied extensively in cognitive science, videos have been used primarily in studies of event segmentation and to understand the neural processes underlying learning and memory~\cite{bird_consolidation_2015,baldassano_discovering_2017}.
-However, observer-independent memorability of videos has received relatively less attention in cognitive science compared to the work in computer vision.
+Some images are consistently better remembered across people, suggesting that memorability is observer-independent~\cite{bainbridge_chapter_2019,bainbridge_memorability_2017}.
+This makes algorithms suitable for predicting memorability~\cite{khosla_understanding_2015}.
+Several factors such as scene semantics~\cite{Isola2011}, object category~\cite{Dubey2015}, and visual saliency~\cite{Dubey2015} correlate with memorability, yet considerable statistical variance in memorability scores remains unexplained~\cite{rust_understanding_2020}.
+Although image memorability has been studied extensively in cognitive science, videos have been used primarily in the study of event segmentation and to understand the neural processes underlying learning and memory~\cite{bird_consolidation_2015,baldassano_discovering_2017}.
+Observer-independent memorability of videos has received less attention in cognitive science compared to the work in computer vision.

-\paragraph{Video memorability in computer vision.} The study of visual memorability in computer vision started with a focus on image memorability~\cite{Isola2011,khosla_understanding_2015}.
+\paragraph{Memorability in computer vision.} The study of visual memorability in computer vision started with a focus on images~\cite{Isola2011,khosla_understanding_2015}.
 Models such as \emph{MemNet} were developed for image memorability prediction on large image datasets~\cite{khosla_understanding_2015}.
 Improvements over the initial models involved incorporating attention mechanisms~\cite{fajtl_amnet_2018}, image captioning modules~\cite{squalli2018Lamem}, object and scene semantics~\cite{perera_cvprw_2019}, and aesthetic attributes~\cite{zhu_aesthetics-assisted_2020}.
-The insights gained from these studies also led to the development of Generative Adversarial Networks (GAN) based models that can modify image memorability~\cite{Goetschalckx_GANalyze_2019,sidorov2019changing,kyle2020generating}.
+The insights gained from these studies also led to the development of Generative Adversarial Networks (GAN) based models that can modify images to manipulate their memorability~\cite{Goetschalckx_GANalyze_2019,sidorov2019changing,kyle2020generating}.